-As I mentioned earlier this film began shooting without a finished script, which kind of explains why the film really doesn’t have much of an ending, and as our heroes follow the mad Hans Reinhardt into the maelstrom of the black hole we get a bit of stuff that a charitable person would say was an “homage” to the trip through the monolith in 2001: A Space Odyssey – before suddenly going Biblical for no rational reason – as our “heroes” pass through Heaven and Hell.
-You can just picture those four sad sack writers banging their heads against the wall as they try to come up with an ending, and If that were the case I’d say director Gary Nelson should have had them shot for dereliction of duty.
+As I mentioned earlier this film began shooting without a finished script, which kind of explains why the film really doesn’t have much of an ending, as our heroes follow the mad Hans Reinhardt into the maelstrom of the black hole we get a bit of stuff that a charitable person would say was an “homage” to the trip through the monolith in 2001: A Space Odyssey – before suddenly going Biblical for no rational reason – where our “heroes” pass through Heaven and Hell.
+You can just picture those four sad sack writers banging their heads against the wall as they try to come up with an ending, anything that could pull all this together, and If that were the case I’d say director Gary Nelson should have had them shot for dereliction of duty.
 So what did these genius writers eventually come up with?
-We see Hans Reinhardt and the evil robot Maximillian doing a bit of space ballet before Reinhardt finds himself trapped within his own creation, and then we see them literally in Hell.
+Well we see Hans Reinhardt and the evil robot Maximillian doing a bit of space ballet before Reinhardt finds himself trapped within his own creation, and then we see them literally in Hell.

 Earlier in the film Anthony Perkins compared the black hole to Dante’s Inferno – I guess that can be called foreshadowing – but then the movie decides to double down on the Bible motif by the appearance of an angelic being that guides us through crystal hallways, that I’m assuming we are to take as Heaven.
 Eventually our heroes and their spacecraft are spit out the other side of the black hole, all perfectly fine after their cosmic trip, but before any of what we just saw could be explained the film abruptly ends with a quick shot of their ship flying through space towards a new planet near a bright star and…roll credits.